crespire/ruby_chess/README.md

 Psuedo-legal moves are all the locations a piece can go to either by sliding/moving or capturing.

-Knights have 8 options around them, either empty or capture.
+* Knights have 8 options around them with no obstructions, either empty or capture.
-Kings, have 8 options around them, either empty or capture.
+* Kings, have 8 options around them unless obstructed, either empty or capture.
-Rooks and Bishops have 2 axis until there is an obstruction.
+* Rooks and Bishops have 2 axis until there is an obstruction.
 If friendly, can't go there.
 If enemy, can capture.
-Queen combines the rook and bishop.
+* Queen combines the rook and bishop.
-Pawns are a little more complicated.
+* Pawns are a little more complicated.
-  Pawns have 4 options.
+  * Pawns have 4 options.
 Two forward and 1 on each forward diagonal.
-  We can call the foward moves moves and the diagonals captures.
+  * We can call the foward moves moves and the diagonals captures.
-  Pawn can move forward unless obstructed.
+  * Pawn can move forward unless obstructed.
-  Pawn can capture if target square has a hostile, otherwise not eligible.
+  * Pawn can capture if target square has a hostile, otherwise not eligible.
-  Pawn can only move two forward if not obstructed and on starting rank.
+  * Pawn can only move two forward if not obstructed and on starting rank.

 Moves.list - All valid empty or capture locations inside.
   This attribute should be an array of arrays. ex: